Healthy You - Every Day

 • Heavy bleeding after injuries or surgery

-Children with severe bleeding disorders often have bruising or too much bleeding noticed at or soon after birth.
-In these children, heavy bleeding can happen in the skin, gums and nose as well as their brain, intestines, joints or muscles after major, minor or no known injuries.
+Children with severe bleeding disorders often have bruising or too much bleeding noticed at, or soon after, birth.
+In these children, bleeding can happen in the skin, gums and nose as well as their brain, intestines, joints or muscles after major, minor or no known injuries.
+They can also have sporadic bleeding without a cause.

-One of the most common types of bleeding disorders in children is hemophilia, which is an inherited bleeding disorder caused by deficient or missing clotting factors called factor VIII deficiency (or hemophilia A) or factor IX deficiency (or hemophilia B).
-This leads to prolonged bleeding following injuries or surgery and spontaneous bleeding.
-Over time, it also can lead to chronic health problems such as joint disease.
-However, if the disorder is managed properly, people with hemophilia can live long, healthy lives.
+With hemophilia, an inherited bleeding disorder caused by deficient or missing clotting factors, there can be spontaneous bleeding or prolonged bleeding following injuries or surgery.
+If the disorder is managed properly, people with hemophilia can live long, healthy lives.

-Founded over 30 years ago, the Hemophilia Treatment Center at LVH–Muhlenberg is one of approximately 150 HTCs in the United States.
-It’s now also a national leader in hemophilia care with the appointment of J. Nathan Hagstrom, MD, Physician in Chief of Lehigh Valley Reilly Children’s Hospital and Chair of Pediatrics at Lehigh Valley Health Network, as the Regional Director for the Mid-Atlantic Region of federally funded HTCs.
+Founded over 30 years ago, the Hemophilia Treatment Center is one of approximately 141 federally funded centers in the United States.
+It’s a national leader in hemophilia care with J. Nathan Hagstrom, MD, Physician in Chief of Lehigh Valley Reilly Children’s Hospital and Chair of Pediatrics, serving as Regional Director for the Mid-Atlantic Region of federally funded hemophilia treatment centers.

 Learn more